N-J-Miller/ETL-Project/README.md

 # ETL-Project
-Week 15 ETL Project by Hafsa, Jamie, and Nicole
+Week 15 ETL Project by Hafsa and Nicole